What Does Contingent Mean In Real Estate? A Complete Guide

 With No Kick-Out

-A no kick-out contingent status means there is no deadline for the buyer to meet their contingencies.
-Even if a higher offer is made, the seller can’t accept it.
+A contingent status with a no kick-out clause means that an offer has been accepted and the seller cannot accept another buyer's offer.
+Even if a higher offer is made, the seller still can’t accept it.

 Active Short Sale Contingent